Consistency or Variety?

-The priority should be a rich and genuine personal story inspired by a relationship to the brand or company’s product, service, or mission.
-Let that emerge and take shape.
-And trust the listener to be intelligent enough to make the connection.
-Because the essential point of personal storytelling is to make a connection with the listener on an emotional as well as intellectual and psychological level.
+The priority should be a rich and genuine personal stories inspired by a relationship to the brand or company’s product, service, or mission.
+And a trust in the listener to be intelligent enough to make the connection.
+The essential point of personal storytelling is to build emotional resonance.
 That is priority number one, and when that bridge is built, a message can travel over it with much greater efficacy.